How to Build Your 'Bad Day Life Raft'

 Read Something Uplifting for 1 Minute

-Maybe you don't have time or the resources to book a day at the spa or go for a leisurely two-hour walk, or even 20 minutes to meditate.
+Maybe you don't have time to go for a leisurely two-hour walk, or even 20 minutes to meditate.
 But you do have at least one minute.
 Find something you like to read that lifts you up, and make it your go-to.

 Maybe it’s your daily Shine message or a book that helps you recenter.
-I like to keep books at my desk for this very reason.
+I like to keep books near me for this very reason.
 When I'm feeling especially distracted or antsy, I'll pick up the book—usually something self help-y or optimistic—and read a single page.
 Sinking into a new narrative can keep you from sinking into deeper waters.

 Do 1 Hard Thing